 - Medium-Security Federal Correctional Facilities: 31.6 percent

-About 15.9 percent of all federal prison inmates live in minimum-security prison camps (FPCs).
+About 15.9 percent of inmates live in minimum-security prison camps (FPCs).
 United States Penitentiaries hold 12.5 percent of all federal BOP prisoners.
 Click here for the most up-to-date inmate population statistics.

 The average age of a federal prisoner is 36.
 Most are male — 93.3 percent.
 Over 58 percent of the Bureau’s population is White (57.6%) or non-Hispanic (69.8%), and 38.6 percent is Black.
 Most federal inmates serve a 5- to 10-year sentence (26.9%) for a drug-related crime (46.3%).